cyberkyojin/api-to-do/README.md

-will have some changes yet
+maybe there will be some changes yet